Electric131/Sandustry-CustomMapLoader/README.md

 **_Note: The Sandustry Modloader must be installed beforehand_**

-**Second Note: Currently the Map Loader requires a dev build of the modloader, which can be found [here](https://git.rendezvous.dev/shadowcomputer/sandustry-modloader/-/jobs/1068/artifacts/download?file_type=archive)**

 To install the custom map loader, locate the `mods` folder created by the Sandustry Modloader.
 Once you find this folder, download [custommaploader.js](https://github.com/Electric131/Sandustry-CustomMapLoader/releases/latest/download/custommaploader.js) and put it into that folder.

 After running the game with the mod for the first time, you should see a dropdown (labeled "Select Map") in the main menu as well as a `maps` folder located inside the `mods` folder.